sasrwt/hotelcancellations/README.md

 # hotelcancellations
-Classify a hotel classification using a tuned RF
+Classify hotel cancellations using a tuned RF and key information such as booking lead time,  type of room, number of quests, etc.